OlivierLD/ROB/Java-TCP-Python/src/main/python/nmea/README.md

 # Python TCP Server(s)
-> NMEA-related components (parsers, etc) are to be pulled from `NMEA-multiplexer` module.
+> NMEA0183-related components (parsers, etc) are to be pulled from `NMEA-multiplexer` module.

 _**TODO**_: Cleanup this folder